CYBERBABY1/malladisiddu.github.io/_posts/2020-08-15-arab-security-cyber-wargames.md

 We [c0d3\_h4cki05\_](https://ctftime.org/team/72702)(aka bi0s|Bangalore) finished 10th globally, hence we qualified for finals!
 Yay!

 In this blog post I will be discussing 2 crypto challenges from Arab Security Wargames CTF Quals.
-As there are some intial glitches with the server, they shared the challenges [repo](https://github.com/ascwg/Challenges) in the discord server, so we were able to work on the challenges even though there were some glitches.
+As there were some glitches with the server initially, they shared the challenges [repo](https://github.com/ascwg/Challenges) in the discord server, so we were able to work on the challenges even though there were some glitches.

 |S.No.|Challenge                                                                            | Points |
 |:---:|:-----------------------------------------------------------------------------------:|:------:|